EmilyF99/EmilyF99/README.md

   My name is Emily (She/Her).
   I've just graduated from the University of Northampton and I'm currently looking for new opportunities.

-  The language I have the most experience with is Java, however I am looking to move to more C++ projects in the future.
+  The language I have the most experience with is Java, however, I am looking to move to more C++ projects in the future.

 ## 💻 Currently Working On
   - Updating my GitHub with all my University Projects